CabboShiba/CabboShiba/README.md

 Sadly, [CabboLeak](https://github.com/CabboLeak) got termed :((

-This is my second account, where you could fine some interesting stuff :eyes:: https://github.com/FreeCabboLeak
+This is my second account, where you could find some interesting stuff :eyes:: https://github.com/FreeCabboLeak

 ### Do you want to contact me?